w3c/type-samples/.github/ISSUE_TEMPLATE/submit-a-sample.md

 ---

-Fill this issue out following [these instructions](https://github.com/w3c/type-samples/blob/gh-pages/README.md#how-to-submit-an-image).
+Fill this issue out following the instructions at https://github.com/w3c/type-samples/blob/gh-pages/README.md#how-to-submit-an-image.
+It's important to get this right, if the picture is to show up in the type samples index!
 Then delete this paragraph and drag and drop the picture in its place.

 ---
 tag: index_label short_description